jackb-4824/frantic_fists/readme.md

 ##To-do
 Implement event handling characteristics, but that's beyond our skill levels.

+Enemy1:
+	Reimplement pauseCTR functionality to adhere to world time
 ##How it Works
 This section is to-do, really.
 ###The Player